 However, a Fund's investment risk level may be increased if doing so is reasonable in the circumstances.
 The investment risk level of each Fund was determined when the Fund was first created and is reviewed annually.
-The methodology that the Manager uses to identify the investment risk level of the Funds is available on request, at no cost, by calling toll free 1-877-464-5678or online at tangerine.ca/investments or by e-mail to tangerineinvestmentfunds@tangerine.ca.
+The methodology that the Manager uses to identify the investment risk level of the Funds is available upon request, at no cost, by calling toll free 1-877-464-5678, emailing tangerineinvestmentfunds@tangerine.ca or writing to the address on the back cover of this simplified prospectus.